Gaalexx/FSBot/README.md

-This is just a school (I am very ashamed of it xd)
+This is just a school project(I am very ashamed of it xd)